 In this webinar training, I’ll show you how to add calendars and turn them on and off.

 Share Calendars with Other People

-One of my favorite features of Google Calendar is that I’m able to share different calendars with my business team and family.
-I have multiple team members and they don’t all need access to the same calendars.
+One of my favorite features of Google Calendar is that I can share different calendars with my business team and family.
+I have multiple team members who don’t all need access to the same calendars.

-For example, my Webinar Assistant doesn’t need access to the Editorial Calendar, but she does need access to the webinars calendar.
-So, I can share that one specific calendar with her.
+For example, my Webinar Assistant doesn’t need access to the Editorial Calendar but does require access to the webinar calendar.
+So I can share that one specific calendar with her.

 In addition, I can share my calendar with my family members as well.
 And they can share theirs with me.